Celebrating a Champion

 He doesn’t ask or wait for permission to act like a champion.

 He doesn’t announce that he is one.
-(He can be a champion without receiving praise for being one.)
+He can be a champion without receiving praise for being one.

-He lives and loves like a champion no matter the score or the fouls or the unsportsmanlike conduct
+He lives and loves like a champion, no matter the score, the fouls, or the unsportsmanlike conduct of the other players.

 He doesn’t just fight and win for himself but for those around him, too.

-He doesn’t consider his teammate (i.e. wife) a rival to defeat.
+He doesn’t consider his teammate (i.e., wife) a rival to defeat.

 He doesn’t make excuses or blame.